Degree awarded: Bachelor of Arts in Social Sciences (BA)

 Pre-Requisites: secondary education

 This programme offers the chance of studying modern techniques in legal interpretation and implementation, and to gain an understanding of the interrelations between different legal systems.
-It provides knowledge in International and European Union law, and in private and public law, along with study and research in detail of newer areas, such as law and technology.
+It provides knowledge in international and European Union law, private and public law, and in international relations along with study and research in detail of newer areas, such as law and technology.
 Tallinn Law School (TLS) faculty members come from Estonia, Sweden, Finland, UK, Czech republic, India, USA, including highly qualified legal academics and well-respected legal practitioners from international law firms (Tark, Grunte and Sutkiene, Glimstedt, MAQS, etc.), public officials, public prosecutors, trial lawyers and judges.

 - Student exchange with top European universities (such as Maastricht University, Turku University, etc), and international summer schools